-10 Ways to Recover from A Negative Body-Image Mindset
+How to Recover from A Negative Body Image Mindset

-This blog post is dedicated to everyone who has struggled, or knows someone who has struggled with an eating disorder.
-This post is also a powerful read for when you're having a bad body image day.
+This blog post is dedicated to everyone and anyone who has struggled with disordered eating and is a powerful read fow when you’re having a bad body image day, week or month.

 These are your 10 steps to escape from a negative body image mindset and recover from a bad body image day.